 Thailand - December of 2013

 During our first three days in Bangkok with O.A.T. we visited the Pakklong Talad floral market, the Grand Palace, numerous wats, and the renowned Emerald Buddha.
-After visiting a fascinating floating market, we traveled overland to Kanchanaburi to visit the River Kwai Bridge, the WWII era Hellfire Pass Museum, and the Memorial Cemetary.
+After exploring a fascinating floating market, we traveled overland to Kanchanaburi to the River Kwai Bridge, the WWII era Hellfire Pass Museum, and the Memorial Cemetery.
 Many Allied prisoners of war, primarily Brits and Aussies, were forced to work and die on this Japanese railway to Burma.
 The next area of interest was Sukhothai, an ancient capital of the Kingdom of Siam from 1238 to 1438 with Thailand’s largest collection of historic ruins.
-Chiang Rai featured visits with several of the hill tribes and a visit to the Golden Triangle, an ancient opium smuggling area and site of CIA covert operations during the Vietnam war.
+Chiang Rai featured encounters with several of the hill tribes and a stop at the Golden Triangle, an ancient opium smuggling area and site of CIA covert operations during the Vietnam War.
 The Chiang Rai highlight was a visit to Wat Rong Khun, a startling white temple complex of Buddhist architecture, painting and sculpture that was designed by Chalermchai Kositpipat.
-In Chiang Mai we visited the bustling night bazaar, rode elephants at the Elephant Camp, and participated in a Thai cooking class.
-Returning to Bangkok, we wrapped up our trip with visits to Wat Timitr’s Golden Buddha, the world’s largest pure gold Buddha and Wat Po’s colossal statue of the reclining Buddha.
+In Chiang Mai we walked around the bustling night bazaar, rode elephants at the Elephant Camp, and participated in a Thai cooking class.
+Returning to Bangkok, we wrapped up our trip with sojourns to Wat Timitr’s Golden Buddha, the world’s largest pure gold Buddha and Wat Po’s colossal statue of the reclining Buddha.

 Australia - December of 2012